What is the problem this is trying to solve?

 This problem requires a method to determine which parties are the ones to focus on, and it needs to work in very different party systems.

 Our approach is to look at the respective contributions to the total gender ratio.
-For each party, the analysis looks at how much better or worse the proportional representation of women would be if you ignored that parties MPs.
+For each party, the analysis calculates how much better or worse the proportional representation of women would be if you removed that parties MPs.

-After this step, the party that has the highest positive effect on the gender ratio is the Most Valued Party (MVP), and the one with the highest negative effect on the gender ratio is the Least Valued Party (LVP).
+After this step, the party that has the highest positive effect on the gender ratio is the Most Valued Party (MVP) (also described as the party with the highest positive contribution), and the one with the highest negative effect on the gender ratio is the Least Valued Party (LVP) (also described as the party with the highest negative contribution).
 This usually has the effect of identifying the two major parties in a country, but allows flexibility across time and geography.

 Knowing the 'Gender Ratio Minus the MVP' and the 'Gender Ratio Minus the LVP' gives a range of party representation around the national figure.
 Where this range is large, it shows that there is a big divide inside a country; where the range is small, the parties are relatively aligned on their gender ratio.
 This can be explored here.